RightsandWrongsgit/ARMTEC/cicd/gitignore.md

 # Do more with .gitignore

 Look at the standard default .gitignore file already present at our project root.
 It should be at the very top level of your project on your local machine; the same level as the composer.json and composer.lock files.
-Don't be surprised there there are other .gitignore files in various subdirectories that we also automatically installed from the template; but you want to use that top one.
+Don't be surprised that there are other .gitignore files in various subdirectories that we also automatically installed from the template; but you want to use that top one.
 It should look pretty close to this:

 <img src="../cicd/captures/gitignore1.png"  width="300">